-I call myself Alex, although the name my parents gave me is Jörn Alexander.
-Currently, I am a PhD student working with Rik Henson at the MRC Cognition and Brain Sciences Unit (University Cambridge).
-I am immensely honoured being part of the Gates Cambridge class of 2017 (click here for my profile).
-Receiving this scholarship is an enormous privilege and I hope that I will meet the high expectation that come with it.
+Most people call me Alex, although the name my parents gave me is Jörn Alexander, which some people struggle with so I decided to shorten it.
+I got my PhD working with Rik Henson at the MRC Cognition and Brain Sciences Unit (University Cambridge).
+I was immensely honoured being part of the Gates Cambridge class of 2017 (click here for my profile).
+Receiving this scholarship was an enormous privilege and I hope that I will met the high expectation that come with it.

 During my PhD, I was mainly interested in memory research to further understand what aspects of a situation makes us remember certain details better than others.
 This inludes work on novelty, surprise, prediction error etc. In Cambridge started using virtual reality (VR) as a tool to study cognition in humans in my experimental work, which provided me exciting opportunities to do previously impossible experiments.

 For my post-doc position, I will continue to work on memory of various kinds (e.g. episodic & semantic) but I will also focus on cognitive maps and their relation to spatial/mental navigation as well as to the aforementioned concepts of memory.

 In past, I have also done work in related fields such as the effects of hormones on memory (e.g. stress effects) as well as the medial temporal lope and its function in perception.